microsauce/incognito/README.md

 Leverage, as much as possible, existing support for Java interoperability (particularly with collections) in proxy implementations.

+Rethink method/property/attribute access.
+Groovy has a property/method distinction, in JS all object variables are 'properties', and in ruby attribute accessors are indistinguishable from other object methods.
+This presents a challenge for defining a standard interface for object access/interaction.
+I will attempt to define an all-as-attr or all-as-method interface.

 ### status and roadmap
 Incognito is currently pre-alpha software.
 Proposed roadmap:
 * 0.1 - jruby, groovy, rhino, runtime adaptors and proxies